exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-sim.md

 title: "Theory Simulator: How to Read Results"
 description: "Our guide for running the theory simulator and understanding the results."
 author: "LE★Baldy, Snaeky, and Gaunter"
-contributors: "Antharion for the original simulator, Xelaroc for the dedicated continuation, XLII, initially, and the [Exponential Idle Sim Team](https://github.com/exponential-developers) for the current simulator initially, and the many others whom have developed strategies"
+contributors: "Antharion for the original simulator, Xelaroc for the dedicated continuation, XLII, initially, and the <a href='https://github.com/exponential-developers'>Exponential Idle Sim Team</a> for the <a href='https://exponential-developers.github.io/sim-3.0/'>current simulator</a>, and the many others whom have developed strategies"
 draft: true
 order: 8
 ---